networknt/light-doc/content/en/design/fine-grained-authorization.md

 ##### Design

-The most important thing we have to resolve is how the service get the role-based authroization definition at runtime.
+The most important thing we have to resolve is how the service get the rule-based authroization definition at runtime.
 Like the scopes definition for endpoints, the best location would be the OpenAPI specification as light-4j is using it at the runtime.
 However, the current specification and tool chains don't support it at the moment and we have to use the extension of OpenAPI.
 We are lucky to have our own implementation of OpenAPI parser to parse the extension at runtime and use the cached information to perform role-based authorization.

 ```
 paths: